fraunhoferportugal/tsfel/docs/descriptions/contributing.rst

 1. Implement your feature
 -------------------------

 Create a new Python file for your features in any directory.

-An example of a feature function implementation format is shown below.
+An example of a feature implementation format is shown below.

 .. code:: python
+    from tsfel.features_utils import set_domain

+    @set_domain("domain", "temporal")
     def custom_feature(signal, parameters):
         """Description of your feature.

         Parameters
         ----------
         signal:
             The time series to calculate the feature of.
         param:
             Parameters of your feature (optional)
         Returns
         -------